Media Capture

 To manage the capture from a device such as a camera or microphone, you assemble objects to represent inputs and outputs, and use an instance of AVCaptureSession to coordinate the data flow between them.
 Minimally you need:

-To show the user what a camera is recording, you can use an instance of AVCaptureVideoPreviewLayer (a subclass of CALayer).
+To show the user a preview of what the camera is recording, you can use an instance of AVCaptureVideoPreviewLayer (a subclass of CALayer).

-You can configure multiple inputs and outputs, coordinated by a single session:
+You can configure multiple inputs and outputs, coordinated by a single session, as shown in Figure 4-1

 A connection between a capture input and a capture output in a capture session is represented by an AVCaptureConnection object.
 Capture inputs (instances of AVCaptureInput) have one or more input ports (instances of AVCaptureInputPort).
 Capture outputs (instances of AVCaptureOutput) can accept data from one or more sources (for example, an AVCaptureMovieFileOutput object accepts both video and audio data).

-When you add an input or an output to a session, the session “greedily” forms connections between all the compatible capture inputs’ ports and capture outputs.
+When you add an input or an output to a session, the session forms connections between all the compatible capture inputs’ ports and capture outputs, as shown in Figure 4-2.
 A connection between a capture input and a capture output is represented by an AVCaptureConnection object.

 You can use a capture connection to enable or disable the flow of data from a given input or to a given output.
 You can also use a connection to monitor the average and peak power levels in an audio channel.